UPAC REQUESTOR HANDBOOK

 The following are points of contact that may be helpful as reference throughout the UPAC process.

-- ASA (Associate Student Activities): this office serves as the financial (banking, accounting, paymaster) office for student organizations.
-All allocations to registered student organizations will be processed through this office.
-The office is located in 240 HUB-Robeson Center.
+• ASA (Associate Student Activities): this office serves as the financial (banking, accounting, paymaster) office for student All allocations to registered student organizations will be processed through this office.
+The office is located at 240 HUB-Robeson Center.
 They can be contacted via phone at: 814-865-1947.
-They can be contacted via email at: asa@sa.psu.edu.
+They can be contacted via email at: asaoffice@psu.edu

-- Events Management: this office handles reservation of and setup for spaces in the HUB-Robeson Center.
-Contact this office if utilizing space in the HUB-Robeson Center for a program or event.
-The office is located in 125 HUB-Robeson Center.
+• Events Management: this office handles reservation for spaces on campus, and setup for spaces in the HUB-Robeson The office is located at 125 HUB-Robeson Center.
 They can be contacted via phone at: 814-865-7973.
 They can be contacted via email at: hubevents@psu.edu.

-- OSA (Office of Student Activities): this office serves as the primary point of contact for all registered student organizations at University Park.
+• Student Leadership & Involvement: this office serves as the primary point of contact for all registered student organizations at University Park.
 This office monitors and assists student organizations with maintaining their status, training new officers, accessing student organization resources, and providing a variety of leadership and service programs.
-The office is located in 103 HUB-Robeson Center.
+The office is located at 103 HUB-Robeson Center.
 They can be contacted via phone at: 814-863-4624.
-They can be contacted via email at: studentorg@sa.psu.edu.
+They can be contacted via email at: studentorg@psu.edu

-- Program Registration: this office is the starting point for all registered student organizations that would like to have a program/event at University Park.
-They assist organizations through the process from start to finish with planning and executing an event.
-They provide the program registration form that is required to be signed by a program registration advisor prior to requesting UPAC funds.
-The office is located in: 125A HUB-Robeson Center.
+• Program Registration: this office is the starting point for all registered student organizations that would like to have a program/event at University Park.
+They assist organizations through the process from start to finish with planning and executing an They provide the program registration form that is required to be signed by a program registration advisor prior to requesting UPAC funds.
+The office is located at 125A HUB-Robeson Center.
 They can be contacted via phone at: 814-865-9273.

-- Marketing: this office provides publicity, marketing, advertisement, and ticketing materials for student organizations.
+• Marketing: this office provides publicity, marketing, advertisement, and ticketing materials for student organizations.
 This office facilitates ticketing for UPAC-funded programs as well as marketing materials for events and programs at University Park.
-The office is located in 230 HUB-Robeson Center.
-They can be contacted via phone at: 814-865-5620.
+The office is located at 230 HUB-Robeson They can be contacted via phone at: 814-865-5620.
 They can be contacted via email at: HUBmarketing@psu.edu.

 UPAC reserves the right to audit any UPAC allocation.
-If the audit results in potential violations, the organization may be referred to the Office of Student Conduct.
+If the audit results in potential violations, the organization may be referred to the Office of Student Accountability and Conflict Response.
 Any imposed penalties will be recorded internally and kept for three years.

 2.2.
 Maximum Use of UPAC Funds

 The total amount of funding from all UPAC funds cannot exceed ninety (90%) of total program costs.
-Organizations with Standing Allocation status, who receive SIF funds, can combine funds with UPAC allocated organizations in order to increase funding in any given category as long as total SIF funds do not exceed ninety (90%) of total program cost.
+Organizations with Standing Allocation status, who receive SIF funds, can combine funds with UPAC allocated organizations in order to increase funding in any given category if total SIF funds do not exceed ninety (90%) of total program cost.

-The information in this section is an excerpt from the SFB handbook.
+The information in this section is an excerpt from the Student Fee Board (SFB) handbook.
 The official SFB handbook is the governing document and is available from student affairs at the following web page: studentfees.psu.edu

-- No person or sponsoring organization may make a profit from a SFB-sponsored event.
+• No person or sponsoring organization may make a profit from an SFB-sponsored

-- Requestors must use SFB funds in the manner in which they were allocated.
+• Requestors must use SFB funds in the way they were

-- Individual chapters recognized by IFC, NPHC, MGC, and Panhellenic Council are eligible for funding only when the event is open to the entire University population.
+• Individual chapters recognized by IFC, NPHC, MGC, and Panhellenic Council are eligible for funding only when the event is open to the entire University

-- Co-sponsorships: UPUA, GPSA, and CCSG have the option of using portions of their budget to co-sponsor.
+• Co-sponsorships: University Park Undergraduate Association (UPUA), Graduate and Professional Student Association (GPSA), and Commonwealth Campus Student Government (CCSG) have the option of using portions of their budget to co-sponsor.
 Co-sponsorship, as pertaining to fixed allocation funds, is the ability to host an event or initiative in conjunction with another student organization, entity, or off-campus establishment (i.e., the Borough Council).

-- Co-sponsorship does not apply to events jointly funded by UPUA, GPSA, and CCSG.
+2. Co-sponsorship does not apply to events jointly funded by UPUA, GPSA, and

 2.4.
 Items that will not be Funded